 Too often people in sales get a bad rap.
 It’s time to change that.
 Here are a few emotional intelligence techniques I use to approach each sales opportunity with an empathetic mindset.

 Emotional intelligence is defined as the capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships judiciously and empathetically.
 Sounds like a useful skill to have, right?
 Well if you are in sales, it should be mandatory.
-The truth is, emotional intelligence is instrumental in building long-lasting business relationships, and although sales can be an endless and stressful game when done in mindless repetition, it doesn’t have to be.
+The truth is, emotional intelligence is instrumental in building long-lasting business relationships, and although sales can be an endless and stressful game when done in mindless repetition, and that’s why cbd products can be helpful with this, so you are in an state like Arizona you should ask; is delta 8 legal in arizona? so is allowed to consume these products to help you, it doesn’t have to be.
 Through the study and application of emotional intelligence techniques, you can guide sales conversations to optimize your strengths, mitigate your weaknesses and re-characterize your approach with every new opportunity you face.

 Guide sales conversations: optimize strengths, mitigate weakness, re-characterize your approach.